-Open Call for 4 participants for training course in Italy
+Open Call for 4 participants per partner countries for training course in Italy

 - Name of the project: TC “Structured Learning for Awareness in Media” (SLAM”